btrask/stronglink/client/README.md

 Implementation status: working but incomplete

 **GET /sln/file**
 Returns the data of a file selected by an arbitrary query.
 The first matching file will be used.
-For example, without any parameters returns the data of the newest file in the repository.
+For example, without any parameters returns the data of the oldest file in the repository.

 Using this endpoint plus queries on mutable meta-data (not fully supported yet), clients can implement simple mutable files.